Riti’s Tech for Good pursuits

 Option #3: Early team member at a medical tech startup

 Riti’s third option is to join a small software development team at a new medical startup, Thrive.
-Thrive uses AI to improve the accuracy of diagnosis and staging for numerous diseases – from Alzheimer’s to heart disease to different types of cancer.
+Thrive uses AI to improve the accuracy of diagnosis and staging for numerous diseases—from Alzheimer’s to heart disease to different types of cancer.
 This all sounds exciting and purposeful to Riti, who immediately feels it could be a great fit.
-She’s drawn to the prospect of working in a startup environment and feels motivated by the founder’s ambitious visions.
+She’s drawn to the prospect of working in a startup environment and feels motivated by the founder’s ambitious vision.
 It also suits her work environment preferences and desire for a remote position.
-Further, because Riti would join at such an early stage, she suspects she could have a lot of leverage to influence decisions and resources.
-Her role would be integral to the team, and she could possibly help shape its future.

 When it comes to the significance of the problem Thrive works on, Riti also feels pretty good.
 Millions of people suffer from these major illnesses, and Thrive could vastly improve how we identify and treat them.
 If her work could help alleviate this burden, she can see this role having a large direct impact on the world.

-So far, everything looks good – but when it comes to the efficacy of Thrive’s methods, Riti isn’t so sure.
-After doing some minimal exploring, Riti discovers that there are a lot of other companies working on this same technology for similar diseases.
-If Thrive is successful, it’s very likely they could do this work for slightly less money.
 However, Riti hasn’t been able to understand what makes their technology especially unique in the marketing she’s seen.
-She has heard some explanations from Thrive’s founders, but after looking into what the competitors are doing, she wasn’t persuaded that Thrive will do something that others don’t or can’t.
+She has heard some explanations from Thrive’s founders, but after looking into what the competitors are doing, she wasn’t persuaded that Thrive will do something that others won’t or can’t.
 In fact, in a world without Thrive, Riti would guess that other companies would offer similar services with similar technology.

 Although Thrive might have a significant direct impact, Riti thinks that the company is likely to have very low counterfactual impact.
 This ultimately leads Riti to conclude that the efficacy poses a big issue for this option.
 In fact, the efficacy may be so low that it negates all the other good things about it.
 Because taking this role doesn’t seem to improve the world in a meaningful way, Riti decides to prioritize her other options first.

-As Riti’s case illustrates, assessing impact through the SELF framework is a helpful tool for improving how we think about impactful career opportunities – while illuminating problems or possibilities that we may have otherwise overlooked.
+As Riti’s case illustrates, assessing impact through the SELF framework is a helpful tool for improving how we think about impactful career opportunities—while illuminating problems or possibilities that we may have otherwise overlooked.
 Before making a final decision, she would likely need to do a bit more exploration and experimentation to clarify the uncertainties that came up in her assessment.
-In the next section of the guide, we’ll look at how to apply what we’ve discussed so far to your own career decisions and planning — whether you’re deciding between specific jobs like Riti or just starting to explore your possibilities.
+In the next section of the guide we’ll look at how to apply what we’ve discussed so far to your own career decisions and planning—whether you’re deciding between specific jobs like Riti or just starting to explore your possibilities.